yeshua453/website/docs/controls/tabs.md

 ### `animation_duration`

-Duration of animation in milliseconds of swtiching between tabs.
+Duration of animation in milliseconds of switching between tabs.
 Default is `50`.

 ### `clip_behavior`